geoserver/geoserver-history/doc/en/user/source/data/arcsde.rst

 #.
 Download the ArcSDE extension from the `GeoServer download page
    <http://geoserver.org/display/GEOS/Download>`_.

-   .. note:  Make sure you match the version of the extension to the version of GeoServer.
+   .. warning:: Make sure to match the version of the extension to the version of the GeoServer instance!

 #.
 Extract the contents of the archive into the ``WEB-INF/lib`` directory of
    the GeoServer installation.